YeoLab/outrigger/README.rst

                             calculation and file reading.
 Default is -1, which means to use as many threads as are available.

+The command you want to use to run this, if you used the default parameters above, is this:

 ::

     outrigger psi